Seeky

 Planning and effective investment will be key

-According to Flexera’s survey, 39% of companies surveyed expect a significant increase in cloud investments, despite the fact that increasing computing capacity and hosting is no longer a focus.
+According to a Flexera survey, 39% of companies surveyed expect a significant increase in cloud investments, despite the fact that increasing computing capacity and hosting is no longer a focus.
 So where are these cost increases coming from, often beyond planned budgets?
 One answer is the development and adoption of artificial intelligence.
 Another factor is the new NIS2 directive.

-Insight and a good understanding of key trends in cybersecurity, including opportunities to leverage ML/AI tools, is central to key strategy planning and investment in advanced protection.
+Insight and a good understanding of key trends in cybersecurity, including opportunities to leverage ML/AI tools, is central to key planning strategies and investments in advanced protection.

 The industry will continue to face a shortage of skilled workers